buben19/bacon/README.md

 ### Why you should care

-My idea is create fancy and advanced 3D printer.
-There are many printer improvements builded in printer design.
+My idea is create fancy, advanced and professional looking 3D printer.
+There are many features builded in printer design.

-Printer features are:

     Complete laser cuttable from 6 mm thick material (except extruder and pulleys) Build-in Raspberry Pi print server
     Three point headbed mount for better calibration X-axis balancing with metal ropes
-    Cable chains at all moving parts
-    No components placed out of printer (i.e. power supply) Supports wide range of extruders
+    Cable chains at all moving parts for cables protection No components placed out of printer (i.e. power supply) Supports wide range of extruders
+    Filanment guide for mounting dust remover

+### Note

+This printer is in beta version and currently there is no real build.
+Some parts still may change during a time.
+I would be very happy for your feedback and any impovement sugestion.